syncfusion-content/xamarin-docs/Xamarin/TimePicker/Customizations.md

 ### Font

-This section explains about the Font customization of the column header text.
+This section explains the Font customization of the column header text.

 #### FontFamily